 Give to TTU Office of International Affairs

 There are also domestic students who hunger for an international experience -- yet lack the funds to allow them to pursue this life-altering opportunity.
-Some are already living hand to mouth and working two jobs to afford housing, tuition and fees here at Texas Tech.
 For these students, the possibility of studying abroad seems remote, even though the realities of the global marketplace make a study abroad experience vital to the future success of today's college graduates.

 Joan Goodman-Williamson, Ph,D.

 Executive Director, International Relations